damilarekoiki/laravel-engr-test/README.md

 The email should appear in laravel.log file in your development environment

-## Validation
+## Claim Submission Controller and Validation

-Validation for claim submission is done in ClaimRequest.php
+`ClaimController.php` is used to handle requests from the client Validation for claim submission is done in `ClaimRequest.php`

+## Data Access and Business Loggic

+`ClaimRepository.php` is used to access claim data from database while `ClaimService.php` is used to transform data that relate to claim

+`ClaimRepository.php` is used to access batched claim data from database

+The repository classes are registered in `RepositoryProvider.php`

 ## Test

-Run `php artisan test` to see if any test fails
+Run `php artisan test` to see if any test fails.
+The tests are written in `ClaimTest.php`